UBC-DSCI/dsci-100/README.md

 ## Learning Outcomes
 By the end of the course, students will be able to:

-- Download and scrape data off the world-wide-web.
+- Read data from a variety of common sources (`.csv` files, databases) into R.
 - Wrangle data from their original format into a fit-for-purpose format.
-- Create, and interpret, meaningful tables from wrangled data.
+- Create, and interpret, meaningful tables and effective visualizations from wrangled data.
-- Create, and interpret, impactful figures from wrangled data.
 - Apply, and interpret the output of, a simple classifier.
 - Make and evaluate predictions using a simple classifier.
 - Apply, and interpret the output of, a simple clustering algorithm.